FitNesse technical setup

 As on the central server, the “root” page is used to configure the classpath.

-The content is the same, with the exception of the local path:
+The content is the same, except the local path:

 Use Slim engine instead of Fit